boozook/playdate/api/sound/README.md

 High-level sound API built on-top of [playdate-sys][].

 Covered components:
-- FilePlayer
+- File Player
-- SamplePlayer
+- Sample Player
   - Sample
+- Sound Source
+- Headphones and microphone (incomplete) 🤏

 ⚠️ __Incomplete__, WiP.

-🚨 Before the version `0.3` API is highly unstable and subject to change.
-After that old versions will yanked.
+Before the version `0.3` API is unstable and can be changed.

 ## Prerequisites